craftweg/website/priv/posts/2014-10-29-leaving-redbooth.md

 ---
 title: Leaving Redbooth
-excerpt: 'I took de decision to leave Redbooth and join to a new adventure.
+description: 'I took de decision to leave Redbooth and join to a new adventure.
 I explain here the reasons, everything I learned from there and my expectations for 8fit'
 categories: ['redbooth', 'ios', '8fit']
 ---